-Do you want to get accepted into an MBA program at a reputable business school?
-Then you will need to get familiar with the GMAT exam.
-In this post, we will explore what the Graduate Management Admission Test is, what it reveals to business schools about candidates, how it is constructed, and what you need to know in order to successfully prepare yourself to achieve a high score.
+Do you want to get accepted into a Master of Business Administration (MBA) program at a reputable, accredited business school?
+Then you will need to get familiar with the Graduate Management Admission Test (GMAT) exam.
+In this post, we will explore what the GMAT exam is, what it reveals to business schools about candidates, how it is constructed and what you need to know in order to successfully prepare yourself to achieve a high score.

 What Is the GMAT?

-The GMAT is used today by more than 6,000 business programs in 2,100 schools and universities in 114 countries.
-It is the product of decades of peer-reviewed research, including hundreds of validity studies just in the past decade.
+The GMAT is used today by more than 7,700 business programs in over 2,400 schools and universities in 110+ countries.
+It is the product of decades of peer-reviewed research, including hundreds of validity studies.
 As a reliable predictor of academic success in business schools, the GMAT is impressive and peerless.

 What Does the Exam Test and How Is It Scored?

-As a prospective business student, you might imagine that this exam tests for the aptitudes and skills that are important in the business school academic environment, as well as in professional business environments.
-The GMAT exam assesses competencies in areas like analytical thinking, problem-solving, critical thinking, writing, data sufficiency and logic skills.
+As a prospective business student, you might imagine that this exam tests for the aptitudes and skills that are important in the business school academic environment as well as in professional business environments.
+The GMAT exam assesses competencies in areas like analytical thinking, problem-solving, critical thinking, reading and writing, data sufficiency and logic skills.
 The entirety of the GMAT is intended to measure one's "ability to assess higher-order reasoning skills."

-- 30-minute Analytical Writing Assessment (scores range from 0 to 6, but do not count toward the overall composite GMAT score, mean of 4.48)
+- Thirty-minute Analytical Writing Assessment (one written essay question, scores range from 0 to 6, mean of 4.43)

 The GMAT Verbal and Quantitative sections use Computer Adaptive Testing.
 In this format, each question answered correctly or incorrectly helps to determine which questions will follow.
-One of the main objectives of this format is to determine knowledge and proficiency for certain questions or content areas for each test-taker.
-Some may be completely familiar or proficient, while others are partially familiar or proficient.
-A result of this format is that any two people who take the exam will not see identical sets of questions, but if they are of comparable abilities, they should achieve similar scores.
+One of the main objectives of this format is to determine knowledge and proficiency for certain questions or content areas for each test-taker and adapt the test accordingly.

 A Quick Word on the GRE

-More than 1,200 business schools now accept GRE scores in lieu of GMAT scores.
-The GRE differs from the GMAT in that it has traditionally been used in the admissions process for graduate programs in disciplines including public administration, psychology and English, while the GMAT was exclusively for business school admissions.
+More than 1,300 business schools now accept GRE (Graduate Record Examination) scores.
+The GRE differs from the GMAT in that it has traditionally been used in the admissions process for graduate programs in many disciplines such as public administration, psychology and English, while the GMAT was exclusively for business school admissions.
 For that reason, the GRE has a heavier emphasis on the English verbal component, and the GMAT has a more challenging quantitative section.

 UNCW and the GMAT (or GRE)

-For the school's online MBA and Executive MBA programs, the University of North Carolina Wilmington (UNCW) requires a GMAT score above 500 or an equivalent GRE.
-The requirement is waived for candidates with five or more years of managerial work experience, candidates with an undergraduate GPA of 3.2 or higher, or candidates who have completed an advanced degree (graduate level or above) involving some quantitative coursework.
+For the school's online MBA and Executive MBA programs, the University of North Carolina Wilmington (UNCW) requires a GMAT score above 500 or an equivalent GRE score.
+The requirement is waived for candidates with five or more years of managerial work experience, candidates with an undergraduate GPA of 3.2 or higher or candidates who have completed an advanced degree (graduate level or above) involving some quantitative coursework.

 Select Your Own Sequence

-In 2017, GMAT implemented a new feature called Select Section Order, which lets you choose the order in which you will complete the GMAT exam sections.
+GMAT has also implemented a feature which lets test takers select the order in which they will complete the GMAT exam sections.
 Three options are available:

-- Analytical Writing Assessment → Integrated Reasoning → break → Quantitative → break → Verbal
+- Analytical Writing Assessment → Integrated Reasoning → optional break → Quantitative → optional break → Verbal

-- Verbal → break → Quantitative → break → Integrated Reasoning → Analytical Writing Assessment
+- Verbal → optional break → Quantitative → optional break → Integrated Reasoning → Analytical Writing Assessment

-- Quantitative → break → Verbal → break → Integrated Reasoning → Analytical Writing Assessment
+- Quantitative → optional break → Verbal → optional break → Integrated Reasoning → Analytical Writing Assessment

-Prior to this change, with just one section order, some test-takers could get off to a more confident start than others.
-Putting everyone at ease for such an important exam is a fair and sensible approach GMAT deemed worth implementing.
+Prior to the implementation of these sequence options, with just one section order, some test takers could get off to a more confident start than others.
+Putting everyone at ease for such an important exam is a fair and sensible approach GMAC deemed worth implementing.

 Exam Results Are Immediately Available

-Prior to July of 2017, GMAT test-takers had to fill out a series of questions to update their profiles after completing the exam.
-GMAC has removed this step, so test-takers can now find out their scores immediately after finishing the exam.
+Test takers can now find out their unofficial scores immediately after finishing the exam.
 Instead of providing profile information on the day of the exam, you can now update your profile ahead of time on the GMAT website.

-Recognizing all of the work that went into creating and refining the GMAT should add to your appreciation of what the exam does for business schools, and ultimately, the students who attend.
+Recognizing all the work that went into creating and refining the GMAT should add to your appreciation of what the exam does for business schools and, ultimately, the students who attend.